ornwipa/book_recommender/README.md

-# ComIT
+# A recommender system based on collaborative filtering

+## Acknowledgement

-This repository contains the final project for the ComIT's FULL STACK .NET course from July 20 to October 21, 2020.
+This repository serves as the final project for [ComIT](https://www.comit.org/)'s FULL STACK .NET course from July 20 to October 21, 2020.

+The author would like to thank **ComIT** for this opportunity to showcase her knowledge and aptitude in **artificial intelligence** through the mode of her newly-learned skills in **software development**.

 ## About

-### Proof of Concept
+### Theoretical Framework

---- explain the concept here
+--- explain the proof of concept here

 --- figures here: how readers of 50+ books recommend some books to other readers, using principle of cosine similarity.

-The recommender system itself is initially built and tested on Python.
+The server side of the recommender system was initially built and tested on Python.
 The prototype is presented in Jupyter Notebook, see [recommender.ipynb](https://github.com/ornwipa/book_recommender/blob/master/recommender.ipynb).

-### Web Application
+## Web Application

+### ASP.NET MVC Pattern

 --- explain model-view-controller here

 --- screenshots of the view pages here

-### Installation
+### How to set up

 - clone this repository and install required packages
 ```